haekb/nolf2-modernizer/Assets/ModernizerReadme.txt

  - Jukebox to play some of your favourite in-game tunes
  - Several original game crashes have been fixed
  - Game updates are automatically checked in the Multiplayer Menu

+Beta 2 Fixes:
+ - Added a hopefully functional dedicated server
+ - Fixed the server browser not displaying servers (You had one job!!)

 Known Issues:
     The following might not be fixable: